ezzing/3DLayout-documentation/4-Customization.md

 ### CustomPalette

 User can define a custom set of hexadecimal colors.
-This colors are used to define module colors.
+These colors are used to define module colors.

 To define your own color palette use this squeme: